mukaibot/instrumenter/README.md

 1. CDN edge generates a request id (setting the `X-Request-Id` header)
 1. The request goes to your first Rack microservice, which is a Rails app
 1. The Rails app then calls another microservice.
-You add `Instrument.log_event(message)` around your call to the second service, and set the `X-Request-Id` header on the call to the second service to the value of `Instrumenter.instance.request_id`
+You add `Instrumenter.log_event(message)` around your call to the second service, and set the `X-Request-Id` header on the call to the second service to the value of `Instrumenter.instance.request_id`
 1. The second service receives the same value for `X-Request-Id` that was generated at the edge
 1. The second (and any subsequent services) can continue to easily pass the same `X-Request-Id` header around, allowing you to trace a single request through multiple backends in your logs